AxelBaron/StudioMMI/readme.md

-Site pour le studio video MMI de Troyes.
+School work for the rent of the video studio of _MMI de Troyes_.